benxiao/clarify/readme.md

 its public api, but at the moment, there is no clear or rest function on the model.

 #### use case
-power graph can be used to model multiple disconnected process chain with popups, however
+power graph can be used to model multiple disconnected process chain with popups, however at the moment, it is only what it is good for, it breaks down dealing with non-linear situations.